melato/goget/README.md

 This program allows you to do the same with packages that use your own domain.

-## Notes
-- This web server ignores the go-get=1 parameter.
-It produces the same output with or without it.
-- Package names are matched exactly.
-Nothing special is done for subpackages or versions.
-- The response body is for humans to read.
-The machine-readable information is in the "head" section.

-## Pros and Cons
+# Pros

-There are pros and cons when you use your own domain and/or go-get server.
+By using your own domain and/or go-get server.
-### Pros
-- Your modules are automatically grouped in the import section.

 - You use your own domain/brand in your code, instead of using someone else's brand.
 - You can move your code to a different code hosting service and it will work just the same.
+- Your modules are automatically grouped in the import section, by your domain.

-### Cons
+# Cons
-- If your server goes down or your domain disappears, your module will not be as easily accessible.
-But anyone can configure their own go-get server to point to the code, point your dead domain to their go-get server and use your code as before.
+On the other hand, hosting your own go-get server has the following disadvantages:

 - Potential users of your module might not trust your domain.
+- If your server goes down or your domain expires, your module will not be easily accessible.
 - If your domain expires and someone else gets it, they can lie to the world about where the source code is.

-That is a danger with much of open source software.
+These are risks with much of open source software.

+# Mitigation
+I don't know all the ways by which you can protect yourself from using Go from unknown locations.
+The following mitigations below are problematic.

+## Use code locally
-In all these cases, someone can bypass your go-get server and get your module directly from the code hosting service.
+You can bypass the go-get server and get the module directly from the code hosting service.
-Someone can then use it from their disk by specifying its location in the "replace" section of their go.mod file.
+You can then use it locally, by specifying its location in the "replace" section of their go.mod file.
-Then Go will not try to get information from your domain.
+Then Go will not try to get information from the internet.

+This the simplest and safest mitigation, that can be used even with Go standard library modules.

+The major disadvantage is that you have to modify each go.mod file.

+## Use your own go-get server
+You could potentially configure your own go-get server to point to code, instead of relying on someone else's domain.
+Unfortunately, this is not so easy because:
+- You need a TLS certificate for the module's domain.
+- You need to host this code somewhere accessible via https.
+- Go may use cached information about Go modules, from Google's servers.

-## Hosting Private modules
+# Hosting Private modules
-I don't know if you can use your own go-get server to make it easier to use your private modules.yaml I would have liked to be able to return a repository location like: git:mymodule, but this doesn't work.
+I don't know if you can use your own go-get server to make it easier to use your private modules.
-If the code is accessible via https, then it could work.
-Be careful not to leak secret urls to the world.
-A GOPROXY server may help.

-## GOPROXY
-The GOPROXY functionality used by go tools is related to go-get.
+I would have liked to be able to return a repository location like: git:mymodule, but this doesn't work.

+A goproxy server might be the solution.
+This is beyond the scope of goget.